-5. Kernelized Comprehensive Robust Classifier
+5 Kernelized Comprehensive Robust Classifier

 Much of the previous development can be extended to the kernel space.
-The main contributions in this section are (i) a representer theorem in the case where we have discount functions in the feature space; and (ii) a sufficient condition for approximation in the case that we have discount functions in the original sample space.
+We defer most proofs to the appendix, but give the statements of the main theorems here.
+The main contributions in this section are (i) a representer theorem in the case where we have discount functions in the feature space; and (ii) a sufficient approximation in the case that we have discount functions in the original sample space.